kgish/ember-rails-template/README.md

 ```

 Now you're all set to go.
-Start the server
+Start the server:

 ```
 $ bin/rails server
 ```

-and then cross your fingers and point your favorite browser to [http://localhost:3000](http://localhost:3000).
+Then cross your fingers and point your favorite browser to [http://localhost:3000](http://localhost:3000).

-Once you are convinced that everything is working, you can remove the default `ember-welcome-page` addon,
+Once you are convinced that everything is working according to expectations, you can remove the default `ember-welcome-page` addon:
-.

 ```
 $ npm uninstall ember-welcome-page --save-dev

 ```

-and then modify the `templates/application.hbs` file by removing `{{welcome-page}}` and embellishing the template with your own idiosyncrasies.
+and then modify the `templates/application.hbs` file by removing `{{welcome-page}}` and embellishing it with your own idiosyncrasies.

 ```
 <div class="container">

     <div class="main-wrapper">

         <h1>Ember Rails Bootstrap starter template</h1>

         <p class="lead">Use this document as a way to quickly start any new project.<br> Have fun and enjoy being a creative web developer.</p>

         {{outlet}}

     </div>

 </div>
 ```

+## Credits

+Special credit goes to the article [Getting Started with Rails and Ember CLI](https://spin.atomicobject.com/2017/03/06/rails-ember-cli) by Laura Robb which inspired me to create this.

 ## References